pyamg/pyamg/docs/paper/paper.md

 Methods section), the ability to reproduce results in the literature, and a user-friendly interface to AMG allowing straightforward access to the variety of AMG parameters in the method(s).
-Additionally, pure Python implementations are not efficient for many sparse matrix operations not already available in scipy.sparse, e.g., the sparse matrix graph coarsening algorithms needed by AMG.
+Additionally, pure Python implementations are not efficient for many sparse matrix operations not already available in `scipy.sparse` --- e.g., the sparse matrix graph coarsening algorithms needed by AMG.
 For such cases in `PyAMG`, the compute (or memory) intensive kernels are typically expressed in C++ and wrapped through PyBind11, while the method interface and error handling is handled directly in Python (more in the next section).